Azure/iot-central-contoso-drive-simulator/README.md

 ## Simulated device data

-The device that is being simulated has 2 types of data flow
+The device that is being simulated has 2 types of data flow.

 __Data being sent__